keebio/keebio-docs/docs/bdn9-rev1.3-build-guide.md

 ![](./assets/images/bdn9-rev1.3/IMG_9240.jpg)

-Solder the the LEDs in.
+Solder the LEDs in.
 Then clip the legs down.

 ## Flash Pro Micro